josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 | b         | 3         |
 | b         | 4         |

 Now if I tell Stata these are crossed random effects, it won't get confused!
-So all nested random effects are are a way to make up for the fact that you may have been foolish in identifying individuals earlier.
+So all nested random effects are just a way to make up for the fact that you may have been foolish in storing your data.

 Unfortunately fitting crossed random effects in Stata is a bit unwieldy.
 Here's the model we've been working with with crossed random effects.